stg7/rake/README.md

 ------------
 installed python3

-start prepare for local python3 virtualenv
+start ./prepare.sh for local python3 virtualenv
 (it will install pygame locally)

 run the game